gradle/gradle/subprojects/docs/src/docs/release/notes.md

-Gradle 1.6 sees some fantastic new features contributed by the Gradle community: Task ordering rules offer you more control over the execution of tasks, there's now a JaCoCo plugin for test coverage, and the Junit integration now supports test categories.
+Gradle 1.6 sees some fantastic new features contributed by the Gradle community: Task ordering rules offer you more control over the execution of tasks, there's now a JaCoCo plugin for test coverage, and the Junit integration supports test categories.

-To help get you started with Gradle, this release introduces a build setup plugin.
-This plugin takes care of some of the work in setting up a new build.
-It also supports converting a Maven POM to a Gradle build.
+To help get you started with Gradle, this release introduces the build setup plugin.
+This plugin takes care of the work of setting up a new build.
+This includes support for converting an Apache Maven POM to a Gradle build.
 You simply point Gradle at your current Maven build and you end up with a functioning Gradle build.
-Note that it's early days for the build setup plugin and we plan to improve it over the next releases.
+Note that this plugin is in early stages of development and we plan to improve it in future releases.

 Continuing on the performance work of the last few releases, Gradle 1.6 includes support for incremental tasks.
+These are tasks that selectively process only those inputs that have changed, and avoid processing those inputs that have not changed.

 The Gradle team also invites you to the first ever [“Gradle Summit”](http://gradlesummit.com/) (Sponsored by [Gradleware](http://gradleware.com/)), held June 13th - 14th in Santa Clara, California.
 The summit will be two fully packed days of technical sessions given by Gradle core developers ranging from introductory